BetterWagon/random-prize/README.md

+> [!WARNING]
+> This document is incomplete or out of date

 # random-prize Plugin for BetterWagon

-This plugin requires `fs` from npm.

 ## .env Template Example